specklesystems/speckle-docs/user/grasshopper.md

 ##### Expand received object

 **Enabled by default**.
 This will expand the received object to expose it's properties.
-If the specific speckle object has a supported conversion, it will be converted insted (i.e.: a point, line, mesh)
+If the specific speckle object has a supported conversion, it will be converted instead (i.e.: a point, line, mesh)

 This option can be disabled in the right-click menu of the Receive node.